 First a quick look at each nation's traditional organization of their aristocracy.

 Empire of Snorthia is based on three old kingdoms: Yacothia kingdom, Simerinia kingdom, and Komorebia kingdom.
 Generations ago each kingdom had 7 protected families, and the 1st protected family got the throne.
 All protected families built dynasties in the past, and while half of them went extinct, the rest are still benefitting from their rank, although living in the shadows of their Emperor.
-Today Simerinia is the only still having a king; the Darong dynasty (seated in Dambele, Simerinia) took ove the kingdom three generations ago, as the 1st family had gone extinct.
+Today Simerinia is the only still having a king; the Darong dynasty (seated in Dambele, Simerinia) overtook the kingdom three generations ago, as two former royal dynasties had gone extinct.
 1st protected familiy of Komorebia gave up their royal status when a former Emperor moved his seat to Mt Komorebi about 135 years ago.
-And, in Yacothia, the 1st proteced family became the leader og the Yacobian faith generations ago, and chose the High Priest position over their old royal status, which had less power anyway.
+And, in Yacothia, the 1st proteced family became the leader of the Yacobian faith generations ago, and chose the High Priest position over their old royal status, which had less power anyway.
 Emperor Orchor is superior, but allowed Simerinia and Yacothia to join him for this meeting - but granted observer status, only.
 It was a nice surprise that a female was granted access, as females were never accepted as leaders and would normally not attend any high level meeting.
 Snorthia is still a male community, but this time Ailia Arbong was not allowed to speak, anyway.
-Although the Dynasty term is strong in Snorthia, they will get new crest emblems, and they never before had focus skills/ideals, but each family was associated with certain animals and elements.
+Although the Dynasty term is very well established in Snorthia, each family will now get new crest emblems, just like us.
+And they never before had focus skills/ideals, but each family was instead associated with certain animals and elements that they protect or is protected by.

-Sea kingdom is also a patriarch community, but slightly less rigid than Snorthia.
-Sea hardly have any nobility, but was founded on a structure of the regional Chieftains.
-Today, King Salmon is the only person with real power, and only a handful houses lead a dynasty, mostly around old Thebia including Verdemar, but they are restricted to local influence.
-Sea lacks structure of Houses, so when implementing Dynasties they will adapt most from Snorthia and Mazaloom.
+Sea kingdom is also a patriarchal community, but less rigid than Snorthia.
+Sea hardly have any nobility, but was founded on a structure of the regional Chieftains, a group of leaders going way back, but being less usual these days.
+King Salmon is the only person with real power, and only a handful houses lead a dynasty, mostly around old Thebia including Verdemar, but they are restricted to local influence.
+Sea kingdom lacks structure of Houses, although they have a handful families organized with significant Mazaloomian influence.
+When implementing Dynasties they will mostly need to adapt rules from abroad.
 The few families affected will get new crest/emblem as well as focus skills and values.

-In Mazaloom kingdom we had a broad network of 55 (!) aristocratic Houses.
-On top of this a few central community positions benefits from aristocracy without leading a House.
-About 28 Houses have noble status from holding one or more peerages.
-There are no dynasties, although the royal House of Luxe-Hamper would certainly qualify, as would the eight high nobility Houses.
+In Mazaloom kingdom we have a broad network of 55 (!) aristocratic Houses still active.
+On top of this a few central community positions benefits from aristocracy rank without leading a House.
+About 28 Houses hold noble status from holding one or more peerages.
+There are no dynasties, although the royal House of Luxe-Hamper would certainly qualify, as would the eight high nobility Houses that are dukedoms or counties.
 Our Houses are pretty much the same as Dynasties.
 They already have assigned focus skills and careers, and many of them even have signature crystals/metals.
-In the past our Crest design was based on the peerage logo, or - if not holding a peerage, symbol of one of four community fields (actually sort of ideals).
+In the past our crest design was based on the peerage logo, or - if not holding a peerage, symbol of one of four community fields (actually sort of ideals) was used.
 While we will keep the focus skill, the upcoming adjustments forces us to implement a new set of Crest/emblems and ideals.
+Because each House have a focus career, it might be possible to find a matching Ideal.
+In Mazaloom new crest and new rules for adding members to the dynasty might be the bigger changes.
+Picking an heir might differ a bit, but it was always up to the members of the House, anyway, and it will still be possible to pick the member who holds a peerage, if anyone does.

 Dynasties vs Houses

 Dynasties are basically the same as our Houses, an organization uniting a family in order to secure wealth and power as well as focusing on certain qualities.
 However, the Dynasty might also focus on values like knowledge or certain behaviors, more than political power.
-Members of a Dynasty will benefit from certain perks that are not available to our current Houses.
+Members of a Dynasty will benefit from certain perks that are not available to our current Houses, but here is no rule saying all Dynasties must be wealthy and ambitious.

-You can have a Dynasty without working in he Nobility career, and You won't need a Dynasty in order to work in that career.
+Technically you can have a Dynasty without working in he Nobility career, and you won't need a Dynasty in order to work in that career.
 They are two different systems.
 While it might add to the progress joining both, it is not needed.
+Even so, in Mazaloom the two are connected, as only Houses can sign up for the dynasty registry.
+More about the Nobility career in a later article.

 Dynasty crest

-While all our Houses already have their old Coat of Arms / Crest emblem - some going 235 years back, we are now forced to step forward with a new international system replacing the old.
-The old crest was based on each House's primary and secondary colors, and forms referring to hieraldic rules actually forming a story over time.
+While all our Houses already have their old Coat of Arms / Crest emblem - some going 235 years back, we are now forced to step forward with a new international system.
+The old crest was based on each House's primary and secondary colors, with forms referring to hieraldic rules actually telling a story over time.
 The emblem showed Head of House's highest ranked peerage.
 In other words, the design focused on Head of House + highest peerage.
-With the common sructure, a Crest will be way less complex as it will identify the family as one unit.
+With the new common structure, a Crest will be way less complex as it will identify the family as one unit.

-The new crest/emblem system will display a design representing all members of the Dynasty, rather than the peeerage(s).
-Because Mazaloom, Snorthia and Sea will all use the same 28 alternative emblems, the meeting agreed on a routine where six solid background colors will link to he base kingdom o the Dynasty/House, the shape represents Head of Dynasty's rank (1-10) in the Nobility Career (if no such career, they will use he first level).
-This way all kingdoms can use the same emblem, because shape and solid color will keep our path steady to avoid confusion.
+The new crest/emblem system will display a design representing all members of the Dynasty, rather than just the peeerage(s).
+Because Mazaloom, Snorthia and Sea will all use the same 28 alternative emblems, the meeting agreed on a routine where six solid background colors will link to the origin (nation) of the Dynasty/House, the shape represents Head of Dynasty's rank (1-10) in the Nobility Career (if no such career, they will use the lowest level).
+This way all kingdoms can use the same emblem system, because shape and solid color will keep our path steady to avoid confusion.

-Empire of Snorthia gets 3 colors, bright red for Yacothia kingdom, green for Komorebi kingdm, and orange for Simerinia kingdom.
-Mazaloom has way more Houses, so we will use two background colors - burgund for dynasties holding one or more peerages, and brass/brown for those Houses not holding any peerage.
+Empire of Snorthia gets 3 colors, bright red for Yacothia kingdom, green for Komorebi kingdom, and orange for Simerinia kingdom.
+Mazaloom kingdom has way more Houses, so we will use two background colors - burgundy for Houses/Dynasties holding one or more peerages, and brass/brown for those Houses not holding any peerage.
 Sea kingdom will use blue.

-There will be 10 possible shapes, set by rank.
+There will be 10 possible shapes, set by nobility rank.
 These refer to the 10 levels of the Nobility career, and will be described in a next article.
-After all, the ranked titles will be unique for most kingdoms.
+There will be a common understanding of bottom levels 1 and 2, and top levels 9 (crown prince/ss) and 10 (emperor/monarch).
+The levels 3, 4, 5, 6, 7 and 8 will be unique for most kingdoms, reflecting their culture.

-For Mazaloom kingdom, the Royal Chamber will suggest the new emblem for each House, based on the House's history.
-We already had emblems, signature colors, focus skills, focus careers - and more.
-Each dynasty will then receive a framed version of their new crest/emblem.
-Any old decoratives, including framed display of House's old crest, can be kept to exposure history of the House.
-Those old designs will sill refer to peerages, although we will focus less on those old peerage based crests in the future.
+For Mazaloom kingdom, the Royal Chamber has already suggested the new emblem for each House, based on the House's history.
+About 25 Houses got the round no 1 shape as they hold no peerage.
+Only the royal House can heve the 10th shape.
+Each House will shortly receive a framed version of their new crest/emblem.
+Any old decoratives, including framed display of House's old crest, can be kept to exposure history of the House, and in the case of holding peerages the old crest will still be actual on your office wall.
+There will be less focus on those old peerage based crests in the future, as the House's new dynasty crest will be used more often.

-Out of 28 possible emblems, three are reserved: Octopussy is reserved the Sloth dynasty (Empire of Snorthia), White "lily" is reserved the Luxe-Hamper dynasty (Mazaloom kingdom), and blue flower is reserved the Oceanus dynasty (Sea kingdom).
+Out of 28 possible emblems, three motifs are reserved: Octopussy is reserved the Sloth dynasty (Empire of Snorthia), White "white lily" is reserved the Luxe-Hamper dynasty (Mazaloom kingdom), and blue flower is reserved the Oceanus dynasty (Sea kingdom).
 The other 25 variations can be used once with each of the solid background color, meaning your House/Dynasty will not hold any exclusive rights to the chosen emblem.
+In Mazaloom most possible designs (28+25) are used twice, meaning no new Houses will be accepted at the moment - this will vary over time.

 While the background color and emblem should never change, the crest's shape might adjust if Head of dynasty obtains a higher ranked peerage in the future.
-This will be described in the Nobility article.
+This will be described in the soon to come Nobility article.

 Ideals

-Dynasties will pick up to three Ideals, which we did not in the past.
-However, the Royal Chamber recommend that the 1st Ideal reflects the House's old focus (career and skill), but this will not be controled.
-In general we prefer seeing a House's history and identity being brought over to the Dynasty.
-Picking Ideals is a new benefit for the family, that regular Houses did not have.
-Each Dynasty can pick multiple values, only the 1st should be tied to the House's history - if possible.
+Dynasties will pick up to three Ideals, which we did not have in the past.
+However, the Royal Chamber recommend that the 1st Ideal reflects the House's old focus (community field, career and/or skill).
+This will not be controled.
+In general we prefer seeing a House's history and identity being brought over to the Aristocracy registry.
+Picking Ideals is a new benefit that regular Houses did not have.
+Only the 1st should be tied to the House's history - if possible.

 Ideals are: Artistic, Bold, Caring, Connoisseur, Devious, Diplomatic, Hardworking, Jolly, Mysterious, Nature-Loving, Passionate, Scholarly, Vicious.

 The old focus career is not needed for the Dynasty registry.
-It reflect a long gone reality, and is no longer very important for Houses either, but it still builds identity and it served us well in the past by making sure that aristocracy covered most possible careers/community fields.
+It often reflects a long gone reality, like Military career, and is no longer very important for Houses either.
+It still builds identity, though, and it served us well in the past by making sure that aristocracy covered most possible careers/community fields.
 We will not remove the focus career, as it is still part of the old Houses' DNA, but Dynasties should rather focus on skills and ideals.
+The Royal Chamber might check that all ideals get some attention, and suggest changeas as seen needed.

 Skills